jamie2210/CI_MS3_RR/README.md

 ## __Credits__

-* [Materialize](https://materializecss.com/) is used throughout for for CSS styling and some javascript / jquery
+* [Materialize](https://materializecss.com/) is used throughout for CSS styling and some javascript / jquery

 * For Help with using AWS S3 buckets and python these were all very useful;